 - Jack up the vehicle and remove the wheel.
 If replacing the front brake pad sensor, jack up the driver's side wheel.
-If replacing rear brake pad sensor, jack up passenger side wheel.
+If replacing the rear brake pad sensor, jack up the passenger side wheel.
 Remove the wheel from the vehicle.

 - Locate the brake pad wear sensor on the brake pad.

 - Use a flat head screwdriver to pry out the old sensor.